questrail/applyaf/README.md

 # applyaf

-applyaf is a Python module that applies frequency dependent antenna factors and cable losses to spectrum analyzer readings.
-The antenna factors and cable losses are interpolated onto the spectrum analyzer readings.
+applyaf is a Python module that applies frequency dependent antenna factors and cable losses to spectrum analyzer readings in order to calculate the incident field.
+Any duplicate frequency entries in the antenna factors or cable losses data are removed before interpolating the frequencies to match those of the spectrum analyzer readings.

 # Inputs